camunda/camunda-docs/docs/self-managed/reference-architecture/reference-architecture.md

 By decoupling databases from Camunda, you gain greater control and customization over your data storage and management strategies.

-### High Availability (HA)
+### High availability (HA)

 High availability (HA) ensures that a system remains operational and accessible even in the event of component failures.
-Generally all components are equipped to be run in a highly available manner.
-Some components do need extra considerations when run in HA mode.
+While all components are equipped to be run in a highly available manner, some components need extra considerations when run in HA mode.

 <!-- TODO Describe Optimize and Connectors limitations or point to resource for more -->